furf/now-serverless-mysql/README.md

 $ now alias now-serverless-mysql.now.sh
 ```

 You can optionally store one or more default target aliases in the Now configuration file and deploy more succinctly.
+The [alias](https://zeit.co/docs/v2/deployments/configuration/#alias) property instructs Now to use [now-serverless-mysql.now.sh](https://now-serverless-mysql.now.sh) as the default target.

 _now.json_